 I find making oat flour at home easier than buying store-bought.
 First off, it is much less expensive.
 I only need to have oats on hand which saves cabinet space.

-Place 2 cups of whole oats into your food processer.
-Pulse the oats until they are ground into a powder-like consistency.
-This process should take about 60 to 90 seconds.
+Pulse the oats until they are ground into a fine flour consistency.
+This should take about 60 to 90 seconds.

 Always stir to ensure that all the oats have been finely ground.
 Pulse until again, if needed.